Canon 700D vs G16

-The Canon EOS 700D (called Canon T5i in some regions) and the Canon PowerShot G16 are two digital cameras that were revealed to the public, respectively, in March 2013 and August 2013.
+The Canon EOS 700D (called Canon T5i in some regions) and the Canon PowerShot G16 are two digital cameras that were announced, respectively, in March 2013 and August 2013.
 The 700D is a DSLR, while the G16 is a fixed lens compact.
-The cameras are based on an APS-C (700D) and a 1/1.7-inch sensor.
-The 700D has a resolution of 17.9 megapixel, whereas the G16 provides 12 MP.
+The cameras are based on an APS-C (700D) and a 1/1.7-inch (G16) sensor.
+The 700D has a resolution of 17.9 megapixels, whereas the G16 provides 12 MP.

 The physical size and weight of the Canon 700D and the Canon G16 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 700D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G16 is considerably smaller (38 percent) than the Canon 700D.
 In this context, it is worth noting that neither the 700D nor the G16 are weather-sealed.